mradifhassan/AppImage-Issue/README.md

 ```bash
 wget https://github.com/imputnet/helium/blob/main/resources/branding/app_icon/raw.png
 ```
 name the image from `raw.png` to `helium.png`.
 Ensure to keep the image and `AppImage` inside the `helium` directory.
-The ultimate directory path would be something like
+The ultimate directory path and structure would be something like this way
 ```bash
 /home/username/Downloads/Software/helium

 Downloads/
 ├── Software/
 │   └── helium/